Can You Get A Legal Separation Agreement in Texas?

 Separation agreements are contracts signed by both parties and the judge, and they memorialize the terms of divorce or separation.
 In Texas, you don't need a formal separation agreement because the state does not recognize separation.
 You will need a court order from the judge if you and your spouse want custody, visitation, support, or to exchange separate property.

-How to File For Legal Separation in Texas
+How to File For a Separation Agreement in Texas

 The legal separation process is not available in Texas, so couples who wish to end their marriage formally must follow the state's divorce process.
 While a divorce is pending, couples may live apart and make temporary arrangements.